Android OS privacy settings: Tight level

 2. Select from whom you want to always receive notifications regarding calls or messages:

-6. To add a contact to the starred list tap the gear icon next to Starred Contacts, then Add starred contacts.
+5. Starred contacts.
+To add a contact to the starred list tap the gear icon next to Starred Contacts, then Add starred contacts.

 If you want to block automatically notifications at nights or during events from your Calendar in the Do Not Disturb menu: